Open Accessibility Menu

 How much will it cost for my child to receive services at the health center?

-Similar to all clinics, the Bronco Clinic is required to collect insurance and guarantor information for many of the services provided.
+Similar to all clinics, the Bronco and Panther clinics are required to collect insurance and guarantor information for many of the services provided.
 We are required to bill for services such as a strep test.
-We will not bill insurance when your child visits us to receive over-the-counter pain medication (such as Tylenol) or seeks treatment for a very minor injury.
+We will not bill insurance when your child visits us to receive over-the-counter pain medication (such as Tylenol®) or seeks treatment for a very minor injury.
 No student will be turned away for the inability to pay or for not having insurance.
 Students may consent under state law for reproductive and some behavioral health services.
 Your student will be registered for a state program that pays for such services, if those services are provided.

 Nurse Practitioner Colleen McEvoy, Dr. Stacey Brown, and Medical Assistant Kaylyn Rickford review the day's schedule.
 Photo by Scot Swan